What we do

 The perceptions of some young people in the local community can be negative.
-To help improve perceptions we to arrange a number of friendly matches with local community group & professional football clubs such as Burnley FC Community Trust, Manchester United Foundation and Life Leisure Offerton.
-This gives the opportunity to all participants of the Goalz programme to wear Stockport County kit and to represent Stockport County Community Foundation against other similar programmes.
+To help improve perceptions we to arrange a number of friendly matches with local community group & professional football clubs such as Manchester City Foundation, Manchester United Foundation and Life Leisure.
+This gives the opportunity to all participants of the Goalz programme to represent Stockport County Community Foundation against other similar programmes.
 This will give members of the local community the chance to meet young people attending our sessions and show them in a positive light.

 If you would like further information about these sessions, then please contact the office on 07760 454583 or email [email protected].

 We are delighted to be working with High Peak Council in delivering such a positive impacting programme for Young People in the Buxton and surrounding area.
-The programme is jointly funding by The National League Trust and High Peak Council.
+The programme is currently funded by High Peak Council.
 The programme has been running for over 6 years and continues to develop each year.

-The ‘Goalz project’ has given the opportunity for participants to play in competitive 11-a-side friendly games against various teams including Stockport County’s under 16’s.
+The ‘Goalz project’ has given the opportunity for participants to play in competitive 11-a-side friendly games against various teams.

-Under the guidance of Joshua Rigby-Bates (Stockport County Community Foundation Coach and Head of the ‘Goalz Project’) participants many players have made the transition from players to coaches and employed by the Stockport County Community Foundation.
+Under the guidance of experienced coach Simon Thorp, participants have made the transition from players to coaches and employed by the Stockport County Community Foundation.
 A good example of this is Jamie Waller.
 He has since left to go to University to pursue his dream of becoming a PE teacher, whilst Dean Hope has recently just joined our team of coaches from being one of the players over the two years.
-The project have also supported some of the ex Stockport County Academy players to gain valuable work experience this has helped guided, grow and develop their knowledge of coaching football to young people attending the weekly sessions.
+The project have also supported other young adults to gain valuable work experience this has helped guided, grow and develop their knowledge of coaching football to young people attending the weekly sessions.

-Head of the ‘Goalz project’ and Stockport County Community Foundation Coach Joshua Rigby-Bates is delighted with the development and impact the programme is having on the community.
-‘I would like to thank the Football National League Trust and High Peak Borough Council, along with the players who attend and our other coaches who deliver the sessions.
+Simon Thorp is delighted with the development and impact the programme is having on the community.
+‘I would like to thank the High Peak Borough Council, along with the players who attend and our other coaches who deliver the sessions.
 Thanks to your commitment and help this project keeps on going from strength to strength, in order to overall help and advance the youngsters within the Derbyshire area’.